 Phoneme Deletion Activity Ideas

-Phoneme addition involves adding a phoneme to a word to make a new word.
+Deleting a phoneme is important, but kids shouldn’t just take away sounds.
+They need to know how to add them too!
+Just as the name implies, phoneme addition involves adding a phoneme to a word to make a new word.
 For example, add /s/ to the beginning of the word park.
 What word do you have now?

-Phoneme Addition Activities
+Phoneme Addition Activity

 In this skill you may say: